tsyne/tsyne/README.md

 Tsyne's design draws from several influential frameworks and patterns:

+- The Interface Builder before the current Interface Builder, written in Lisp.
-- **Ruby Shoes** - Created by _why the lucky stiff - Pioneer of elegant DSL design for desktop GUIs
+- Ruby Shoes - Created by _why_the_lucky_stiff - Pioneering elegant DSL design for desktop GUIs
-- **Swiby** - Ruby/Swing integration by jeanlazarou - CSS-like styling separate from UI structure
+- Swiby - Ruby/Swing integration by jeanlazarou - CSS-like styling separate from UI structure
-- **QML** - Qt's declarative UI language - Seamless declarative/imperative integration
+- QML - Qt's declarative UI language - Seamless declarative/imperative integration
-- **Playwright** - Microsoft's testing framework - Elegant, fluent testing API
-- **Java Swing** - Proven desktop UI patterns (MVC, widgets, event-driven architecture)

 **See [HISTORICAL.md](HISTORICAL.md) for detailed discussion of these influences and how they shaped Tsyne's design.**

-### Key Contributors

-- **Paul Hammant** - Creator of Tsyne, blog posts on elegant DSL design and Swing testing patterns
-- **Andrew Williams (andydotxyz)** - Creator of Fyne toolkit and example applications
-- **Fyne.io contributors** - Developers of the Fyne toolkit and example applications
+Special thanks to: Andrew Williams, colleagues and contributors - For Fyne UI toolkit and example applications
-- **The Ruby/Groovy communities** - Inspiration for declarative UI patterns and DSL techniques
-- **Playwright team** - Inspiration for TsyneTest's fluent testing API
-- **_why the lucky stiff** - Creator of Ruby Shoes, pioneer of pseudo-declarative UI programming

-### Dependencies and Libraries

-Special thanks to the open source libraries that make Tsyne possible:

-- **chess.js** (jhlywa) - Chess game logic and move validation
-- **@resvg/resvg-js** - SVG to PNG rendering for image assets
-- **TypeScript** - Type-safe JavaScript that powers Tsyne's API
-- **Node.js** - Runtime environment for Tsyne applications
-- **Go** - Systems language that powers the Fyne bridge

 ## Documentation